Aliases for GNA12 Gene

 GeneCards Summary for GNA12 Gene

 GNA12 (G Protein Subunit Alpha 12) is a Protein Coding gene.
 Diseases associated with GNA12 include Familial Hyperaldosteronism.
-Among its related pathways are Integrin Pathway and Akt Signaling.
-Gene Ontology (GO) annotations related to this gene include GTP binding and signal transducer activity.
+Among its related pathways are Sweet Taste Signaling and Signal transduction_PKA signaling.
+Gene Ontology (GO) annotations related to this gene include GTP binding and obsolete signal transducer activity.
 An important paralog of this gene is GNA13.

 Guanine nucleotide-binding proteins (G proteins) are involved as modulators or transducers in various transmembrane signaling systems (PubMed:22609986, PubMed:15525651, PubMed:15240885, PubMed:17565996, PubMed:12515866, PubMed:16787920, PubMed:16705036, PubMed:23762476, PubMed:27084452).
 Activates effector molecule RhoA by binding and activating RhoGEFs (ARHGEF12/LARG) (PubMed:15240885, PubMed:12515866, PubMed:16202387).
 GNA12-dependent Rho signaling subsequently regulates transcription factor AP-1 (activating protein-1) (By similarity).
 GNA12-dependent Rho signaling also regulates protein phosphatese 2A activation causing dephosphorylation of its target proteins (PubMed:15525651, PubMed:17565996).
 Promotes tumor cell invasion and metastasis by activating RhoA/ROCK signaling pathway and up-regulating proinflammatory cytokine production (PubMed:23762476, PubMed:16787920, PubMed:16705036, PubMed:27084452).
 Inhibits CDH1-mediated cell adhesion in process independent from Rho activation (PubMed:11976333, PubMed:16787920).
 Together with NAPA promotes CDH5 localization to plasma membrane (PubMed:15980433).
 May play a role in the control of cell migration through the TOR signaling cascade (PubMed:22609986).